drogue-iot/hey-rodney/pocketsphinx/README.md

 My headset from before is `plughw:CARD=headset,DEV=0` here.
 Notice that the same headset shows up multiple times.
 This is because there are multiple ways to connect to the hardware.
-The best approach is to pick the one starting with `plughw`, because this allows to run automatic format and sample conversion as necessary.
+The best approach is to pick the one starting with `plughw`, because this one supports automatic format and sample conversion if needed.

 You might also want to pick an output device.
 In the case of my headset, this is actually the same device.
 However, you can use `aplay` (instead of `arecord`) to list the available output devices, and pick an alternate one instead.